 What if my supplier lets me down?

 If goods are out of stock, undelivered or delivered in poor condition, it’s up to you as the seller to ensure that the buyer is refunded for their purchase.
 You can then take it up with the supplier to ensure that you are duly compensated.
+By UK law you have to follow consumer protection rules, at the end of the day, it is your responsibility to make things good with your customer.
 Of course, we’d suggest looking for an alternative supplier if you’re continually having to issue refunds.
+It is essential that you have a reliable supplier, as it can end up costing you a lot of money if your goods are not up to standard.

-Do I need a specific license to dropship?
+Do I need a specific licence to dropship?

-You don’t need a license to dropship but you will need a business structure to operate as.
+You don’t need a licence to dropship but you will need a business structure to operate as.
 This is where we come in.

 There are a number of limited company types, including companies limited by guarantee, limited liability partnerships and public limited companies.
-Here we are focusing on the most common; private companies limited by shares.
+We can help you decide and create your business in less than 3 trading hours!

 Before we look at how to register a limited company, let’s first blast through some of the jargon associated with the structure.